Iskandarnama: Dating

 Mahmud of Ghazni is explicitly mentioned by the text, thus providing a terminus post quem for the composition of the text at minimum.
 One of the named copyists in the tradition may be known, Ebn-Abi’l-Barakât, who is known to have lived in the 12th century, thus providing a terminus ante quem for the dating of the text as well.

 Scholarship

 An edited version of the manuscript was published by Īraj Afshār first in 1964, and then again in 2008 to correct weaknesses in the earlier edition.
-The first substantial academic work done on the Iskandarnameh text by William Hanaway, published in his PhD dissertation in 1970.
-Alongside the Iskandarnameh, he studied four other pre-Safavid works of Persian prose romances: the Dārābnāma, Fīrūzshāhnāma, Samak-i ʿayyār, and the Qissa-yi Hamza.
+The first substantial academic work done on the Iskandarnama text by William Hanaway, published in his PhD dissertation in 1970.
+Alongside the Iskandarnama, he studied four other pre-Safavid works of Persian prose romances: the Dārābnāma, Fīrūzshāhnāma, Samak-i ʿayyār, and the Qissa-yi Hamza.
 Subsequently, only sporadic papers or encyclopedic entries have been published on the work, including those by Southgate, Rubanovich, and Hanaway.
 The work was also the subject of the 2006 dissertation of Venetis, who published the first English translation of the work in 2017.